noorannooran/exams/Security/review.md

   - XML standard that allows web domains to exchange authentication and authorization data with each other

 # Review Questions
+## Chapter 6
+1. A ___ is a specially formatted encrypted message that validates the information the CA requires to issue a digital certificate
+   - a.
+Certificate Signing Request
+2. ___ performs real-time lookup of a digital certigicate's status
+   - b.
+Online Certificate Status Protocl
+3. ___ are symmetric keys to encrypt and decrypt information exchanged during the session

 ## Chapter 7
 1. Which secure feautre does a load balancer NOT provide?
    - filter packets based on protocol settings